 - Internet – Check to make sure the quality of streaming video is okay.
 The instructor must be able to see you on camera and talk with you.
 As needed, you may need to turn off other devices to make sure all your bandwidth is available for class.
 If necessary, you may need to find another place to attend class.
 Do not use a phone or tablet to attend class; this is not adequate.
 NDSCS does have loaner laptops for rent.

 - Review your schedule with family and friends to ensure they understand the commitment needed to be successful in CNA class.

 - Set up your desk/study area.
 Make sure you have a quiet place to attend class and stay focused.

 - Update your phone to ensure you have 2 factor authentication set up and your account is current.
-This is needed when you log into computers at NDSCS.
+This is needed when you log into computer at NDSCS.

 Scholarships for CNA Class and/or CNA Testing may be available through the following options.
 If you are approved for a scholarship, work with the funding agency to contact NDSCS.CNA@NDSCS.edu to enroll:

 - 1350 32nd St. S., Fargo ND 58103 - appointment required

 - Funding is available through the Workforce and Innovation Opportunity Act (WIOA)